PADI OPEN WATER SCUBA DIVER

 In just a few days, learn to become a safe, responsible and independent diver.
 A bit of study, some training in a swimming pool and some quality time underwater exploring beautiful coral reefs are all it takes to get a diving certificate in that will last you for a lifetime!

-you must be 10 years old or older.
+you must be 10 years old or older to get this Padi certification.
 You need adequate swimming skills and need to be in good physical health.
 No prior experience with scuba diving is required.

 Note: If you have limited time/budget or wish to get diving without taking a dive certification, you can take our one day Discover Scuba Diving program.